 A charge-off is one of the most damaging items you can have on your credit report.
-However, the term “charge off” can be confusing, and many people don’t understand what it is, or why it hurts their credit scores.
+However, the term “charge off” can be confusing.
+Many people don’t understand what it is, or why it hurts their credit scores.

-The first thing to realize is that a charged-off debt does not free you from the financial obligation to pay a debt.
+It’s imperative to realize that a charged-off debt does not release you from your financial obligations.

-Though the collection calls from the original creditor will likely stop coming, and you won’t receive notices in the mail anymore, this is only the calm before the storm.
+While collection calls from the original creditor will likely stop, and you won’t receive notices in the mail anymore, this is merely a temporary relief.

 Understanding how a charge-off works is important if you want to repair your credit and get back on your feet.
 Here are the facts about accounts that have been charged-off as bad debt that will help you make the right decision when it comes to improving your credit score.